Whistletree Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

 This is a rare situation indeed.
-The majority of lender Terms of Conveyancing Panel Appointment specifically oblige the solicitor to inform the lender of an address change.
+Most lender Terms of Conveyancing Panel Appointment specifically oblige the solicitor to inform the lender of an address change.
 Your solicitor needs to treat this with the utmost urgency.
 Do speak with or register your concern with the senior partner (assuming he or she is not your direct lawyer).
 Most lenders would be reasonable in this situation and expedite the resolution of this issue.
 It may be prudent to enlist the help of your local Whistletree branch or your mortgage broker to see if they can assist.

 Copyright © Lexsure Limited, 2025